-When applying for Medicaid, you may need to bring proof of income (e.g., check stubs); proof of assets (e.g., bank statement, value of car, etc.); Social Security card; two forms of identification (ID) (e.g., military ID, other photo ID such as a driver's license, social security card, birth certificate, etc.); and/or proof of residence (e.g., utility bill, telephone bill, or a rent receipt).
+When applying for Medicaid, you may need to bring proof of income (such as check stubs); proof of assets (such as bank statement, value of car, etc.); Social Security card; two forms of identification (including military ID, other photo ID such as a driver's license, Social Security card, birth certificate, etc.); and/or proof of residence (utility bill, telephone bill or a rent receipt).
 Contact the Social Security office to determine the exact documents that will be required upon application.

 Where can I find more information?

 More information on the general Medicaid program is available on the Medicaid website.
 The website also provides links to Medicaid information by state, to include contact information for the state office.

 You can also find more information through our elearning module on this topic.